Fellow (FCIHT)

 CIHT offers a great opportunity to be recognised as a transport professional contributing to solving current and future mobility issues.

-Rehan Mian, Director, Transport, WSP
+Rehan Mian FCIHT, Director, Transport, WSP

 The CIHT provides an excellent community of practice through its various pathways for professional development as well as providing an information platform and networks for ongoing personal development.